MaoZiming/papers/3-storage-systems/33-files-directories.md

                     - E.x.
 Linux ext2, ext3, UNIX file system
                 - Others use **extents** instead of pointers
                     - Akin to segments in virtual memory
-                    - Simply a disk pointer plus a length (in blocks)
+                    - Simply a **disk pointer plus a length (in blocks)**
                     - Instead of requiring a pointer for every block of a file, all one needs is a pointer and a length to specify the on-disk location of a file
                     - Just a single extent is limiting, as one may have trouble finding a contiguous chunk of on-disk free space when allocating a file.
 Thus, extent-based file systems often allow for more than one extent, thus giving more freedom to the file system during file allocation
                 - **Pointer v.s Extent**
                     - Pointer: more flexible but use large amount of metadata per file (particularly for large file)
-                    - Extent: less flexible but more compact, work well when there is enough free space on the disk and files can be laid out contiguously
+                    - Extent: **less flexible but more compact**, work well when there is enough free space on the disk and files can be laid out **contiguously** (this is why it is less flexible, usually requiring laying out files contiguously).

 ## Directory Organization